Shop for gifts & deko in our Everyday Collections or enjoy Christmas Year Round in our German Christmas Market

 - Wood Toys have a sense of peace about them – they are simple, there are often not a lot of moving parts, the colors and grains of wood are beautiful to look at and touch

 - Wood Toys demand patience and imagination from both the child and the parent – sometimes it takes a bit of work on the part of the adult to get down on the floor with the child and show them what is possible with wood toys.
-Line up the animals two by two on their way into Noah’s Ark, empty out the wooden box of costumes and use it as a house for the mouse dolls…
+Empty out the wooden box of costumes and use it as a house for the twistable dolls or Mouse Dolls or draw a chalk road on the driveway to drive the wooden cars through.

 - Wooden Toys are often a little more expensive than plastic toys so maybe we are not as tempted to buy as many toys for the children in our lives – and this is a good thing.
 I strongly believe that the imaginative play that wooden toys foster has less to do with their being made of wood and more to do with kids having to create more with the fewer toys they have available to them.